jakezatecky/array_group_by/README.md

 [![Build Status](https://img.shields.io/travis/jakezatecky/array_group_by/master.svg?style=flat-square)](https://travis-ci.org/jakezatecky/array_group_by)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://raw.githubusercontent.com/jakezatecky/array_group_by/master/LICENSE.txt)

-`array_group_by` is a function that groups an array by a key or set of keys shared between all array members.
+> A function to group an array by a key or set of keys shared between all array members.

 # Usage

-Example input:
+To use `array_group_by`, simply pass an array with any number of keys to group by:

 ``` php
 $records = [